mateusamen/spark/README.md

 ___

 ### 1-Preparing the dev environment for spark project
-#### -The goal here is to prepare the dev environment by installing Apache Spark and frameworks of Big Data Cluster using Docker and Docker Compose in WSL2.
+#### The goal here is to prepare the dev environment by installing Apache Spark and frameworks of Big Data Cluster using Docker and Docker Compose in WSL2.

 >Docker is an open platform for developing, shipping, and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.